DdavidC/grok-usage-watch/README.md

 ## 📌 Introduction

-**Grok Usage Watch** is a lightweight browser extension that shows your remaining Grok queries directly on Grok.com.
-It also displays the effort level of each request (as determined by Grok itself), so you can better understand how resources are being used.
+**Grok Usage Watch** Grok Usage Watch is a lightweight browser extension that displays your remaining Grok usage directly on Grok.com.

-Whether you use Grok 3, Grok 4, or Grok 4 Heavy, you can easily track your usage and token status in a clean floating window.
-Works immediately on grok.com after installation.
-No setup required.
+It supports Grok 3, Grok 4, and Grok 4 Heavy, with a clean, draggable floating window that keeps your usage always visible.

 ---

 ## ✨ Key Features

-* ✅ Real-time usage monitoring
+* Real-time usage tracking
+* Supports both free and subscribed Grok users
-* 🎨 Floating, draggable overlay UI
+* Draggable, floating overlay UI
-* ⚡ Refreshes every 5 seconds
-* 🧠 Instantly works on grok.com after installation.
-No setup needed
-* 🌍 Compatible with **Chrome, Edge, Brave**, and other Chromium-based browsers
-* 🆓 Free, no ads
+* Refill countdown timer when limits are hit
+* Light/Dark mode toggle

 ---